World's Most Sacred Sites

 Machu Picchu is the kind of place where you’ll definitely want to spend some time with your head in the clouds (which you can literally do as part of a four-day hike up the Incan Trail).
 With its remote location high in the Andes Mountain, sweeping views and serene atmosphere, this sacred site practically demands that you have cathartic revelations and spiritual awakenings during your visit.

-Created by the Inca Empire in the 15th century, Machu Picchu was left undiscovered for almost 400 years but now attracts about a million visitors every year.
+Created by the Inca Empire in the 15th century, Machu Picchu was hidden for almost 400 years but now attracts about a million visitors every year.
 Many come to connect with ancient energies known for their healing powers, while others want to explore the mysticism of Incan temples and carvings or simply enjoy this awe-inspiring enigma while standing 8,000 feet above sea level.

 *For a long time, a favorite among travelers was the Intihuatana, a carved stone likely used by the Incans as a sun dial or astronomical observatory.
 In 2000, however, it was irreparably damaged during the filming of a beer commercial.
 Today, it’s partitioned off and looked over by a security guard.

 *Those who pay extra can hike the nearby Huayna Picchu and Machu Picchu mountains.

 *In response to complaints about overtourism, government agencies have implemented new guidelines for visiting the site.